 Performance

-Performance-wise, the Rhythm feels substantial and professional.
+The Rhythm feels substantial and professional.
 Weighing in around 60 pounds, it stays planted on the floor and does not scoot around during use, providing a solid foundation that lighter machines often lack.
 You have access to 99 speed levels and three pre-set programs, allowing you to start with a gentle rock and work your way up to a vigorous shake.
 Because of the handles, you can easily shift your weight, do squats, or try different stances without fear of falling, which encourages consistent daily use.
-Many users find the motor whisper-quiet during operation, making it easy to watch TV or chat while getting your lymphatic system moving.
+The motor operates quietly, making it easy to watch TV or chat while getting your lymphatic system moving.

 The Drawbacks

 While the sturdy frame is a plus, the plastic components do not always match the quality of the motor.
-A common complaint is that the buttons or plastic casing can develop a loud rattle when the machine hits higher speeds, which detracts from the otherwise quiet experience.
-Additionally, while the inclusion of heart rate sensors on the handles is a nice idea on paper, they are often reported as inaccurate or completely non-functional by users.
-Taller users might also find the handrails a bit too low, as they are not adjustable in height, leading to an awkward hunching posture if you are over six feet tall.
+The buttons or plastic casing can develop a loud rattle when the machine hits higher speeds, which detracts from the otherwise quiet experience.
+It is also worth noting that the heart rate sensors on the handles tend to be inaccurate or unreliable in practice.
+The handrail height is another potential issue; they are not adjustable, so if you are over six feet tall, you might find them too low, forcing you into an awkward hunching posture.

 Best For